mdb/node-slack-integrator/README.md

 });
 ```

-Running `node slack_integration` runs an Express app at port 3000, or theat the value specified in an optional `PORT` environment variable.
+Running `node slack_integration` runs an Express app at port 3000.
+Port 3000 can be overridden via a `PORT` environment variable.

 The slack integration instance's `/integration` endpoint can be used to receive slash command-prompted POST requests from Slack.